hello-pangea/dnd/docs/guides/screen-reader.md

 > Because great features should be accessible for everyone

-`react-forked-dnd` ships with great screen reader support, in English, out of the box.
+`@react-forked/dnd` ships with great screen reader support, in English, out of the box.
 If you just want to get started, then there's nothing you have to do.
 But if it's tailored messaging you're after, you have total control of that too.

 This guide is here to help you create messaging that supports and delights your users.
 The screen reader experience is focused on keyboard interactions, but it's possible for a screen reader user to use any input type (for example mouse or touch).